corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 This mod is not compatible with achievements because it overwrites data from core Stellaris files.

-### Post-Game Start
+### When to Install

-This mod can be safely added or removed from your save game after the game has started.
-It is implemented entirely through custom events (and custom triggers).
+This mod can be safely added or removed from your savegame after the game has started.
+It is implemented entirely through custom events, on actions, and triggers.
 If you remove it, your game will work normally.

 ## Changelog